hanabi/hanabi.github.io/docs/level-23.md

 <UnnecessaryTrashFinesseTrashPush />

-#### Example 2 - An Unnecessary Trash Push Discharge
+#### Example 2 - An Unnecessary Trash Push Discharge (with a Trash Push)

 - For example, if an *Trash Push Discharge* was performed by cluing a card in Cathy's hand, Bob should blind-play his *Third Finesse Position* to prove that the *Trash Pushed* card is trash.
-Then, Cathy should blind-play the card next to the the card that she learned is trash.
+Then, Cathy should blind-play the card next to the card that she learned is trash.

-#### Example 3 - An Unnecessary Bad Chop Move Ejection
+#### Example 3 - An Unnecessary Bad Chop Move Ejection (with a Trash Push Discharge)

 - The conversion to the known-trash interpretation also holds if the team has to prevent the clue receiver from *Trash Pushing* a card that's not playable.
 - For example, in a 3-player game: